mjambon/dune-starter/README.md

 6. Rename any file that starts with `sample`.
 Other file names are standard.
 7. Consult the [jbuilder docs](https://jbuilder.readthedocs.io/) as
    needed.

+Thanks to the authors of jbuilder and @rgrinberg in particular for this great tool!